 You might have noticed that once you change a DNS record inside PressDNS or another DNS provider, it seems to take some time for it to actually take effect.
 Here’s why.

-Understanding What DNS Does
+Understanding How DNS Works

 To better understand how DNS works, you first need to understand what it actually does.
 Let’s break it down.